How the coronavirus has hit global sport - France 24

 TENNIS

--- Friday and Saturday's Davis Cup qualifiers between Italy and South Korea in Cagliari and Japan against Ecuador in Miki will be played behind closed doors.
+-- Friday and Saturday's Davis Cup qualifiers between Italy and South Korea in Cagliari and Japan against Ecuador in Miki are being played behind closed doors.

 ATHLETICS